Should is an auxiliary verb - a modal auxiliary verb. We use should mainly to:

 - Let's call Mary.
 She should have finished work by now.

-We sometimes use should (instead of would) for the first person singular (I) and first person plural (we) of some conditionals:
+We sometimes use should (instead of would) for the first person singular and plural (I, we) of some conditionals:

 - If I lost my job I should have no money.